-2) What are the skills required to be a bill collectors?
+2) What are the skills required to be a bill collector?

-Bill collectors should be good in communication and negotiations skill has they have to deal with customers who are in stressful financial situations.
+Bill collectors should be good in communication and negotiations skill as they have to deal with customers who are in stressful financial situations.

 3) What bill collectors can’t do while calling customers for debt collection?

-- Contact customer and remind about their payment politely
+Contact the customer and remind about their payment politely

-- Even after sending final notice if still there is no response from customer, try to make direct contact and ask for payment again
+Even after sending a final notice if still there is no response from the customer, try to make direct contact and ask for payment again

 5) What advice would you give to the customer to avoid bad debt?

-Bad debt occurs when customer ignores small things like
+Bad debt occurs when the customer ignores small things like

-- Checking of a business and background of the client before offering credit
+Checking of business and background of the client before offering credit

-- Before shipping any goods wait for direct deposit payment to clear
+Before shipping, any goods wait for a direct deposit payment to clear

 6) What all ways a bill collector can collect his debt from a customer?

-7) Explain what is Fair Debt Collection Practices Act?
+7) What is the Fair Debt Collection Practices Act?

-It is an act which is prevalent and valid in U.S, and it creates guidelines according to which the bill collectors may conduct business, and it also determines the rights of consumers involved with bill collectors.
+It is an act which is prevalent and valid in the U.S. and it creates guidelines according to which the bill collectors may conduct business, and it also determines the rights of consumers involved with bill collectors.

 8) According to, Fair Debt Collection Practice Act, who are the third parties that the bill collector, can deal with while trying to collect a debt?